JL-111/JL-111/README.md

-- 👋 Hi, I’m @JL-111
-- 👀 I’m interested in Art
-- 🌱 I’m currently learning Processing and Python to implement some of my art ideas in these programming languages
+Hello, Traveler!
+***
+I am JL-111.
+I am interested in machine learning and image processing, there I will post my works.

 <!---
 JL-111/JL-111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.